Jeff Green (basketball): Washington Wizards (2018–2019)

-On July 10, 2018, Green signed with his hometown team the Washington Wizards.
-He made his debut for the team on October 18, recording 17 points and four rebounds in a 112–113 loss to the Miami Heat.
-On February 4, 2019, Green scored a season-high 26 points, alongside five rebounds and five assists, in a 129–137 loss to the Atlanta Hawks.
+On July 10, 2018, Green signed with his hometown team the Washington Wizards on a minimum contract.
+He made his Wizards debut on October 18, recording 17 points and four rebounds in a narrow 113–112 loss to the Miami Heat.
+On February 4, 2019, Green scored a season-high 26 points, alongside five rebounds and five assists, in a 137–129 loss to the Atlanta Hawks.

 Utah Jazz (2019)

-On July 20, 2019, Green signed with the Utah Jazz.
-He made his debut for the team on October 23, 2019, scoring five points in a 100–95 win over the Oklahoma City Thunder.
-On December 24, the Jazz waived Green.
+On July 20, 2019, Green signed a one-year, minimum deal with the Utah Jazz.
+He made his Jazz debut on October 23, scoring five points in a 100–95 victory over the Oklahoma City Thunder.
+On December 24, Green was waived.

 Houston Rockets (2020)

 On February 18, 2020, Green was signed by the Houston Rockets to a 10-day contract.
-On February 28, 2020, the Houston Rockets announced that they had signed Green for the remainder of the season.
-The signing reunited Green with former Thunder teammates James Harden, Russell Westbrook and Thabo Sefolosha.
+On February 28, the Houston Rockets announced that they had signed him for the rest of the season.
+The signing reunited Green with former Thunder teammates James Harden, Russell Westbrook, and Thabo Sefolosha.

 Brooklyn Nets (2020–2021)

-On November 23, 2020, Green signed with the Brooklyn Nets, reuniting him with former Sonics and Thunder teammate Kevin Durant and once again with James Harden upon his trade to the Nets.
+On November 23, 2020, Green signed a one-year, minimum contract with the Brooklyn Nets, reuniting him with former Sonics and Thunder teammate Kevin Durant and once again with James Harden upon his trade to the Nets.
 On June 15, in the Eastern Conference Semifinal game five against the Milwaukee Bucks, Green scored a season-high 27 points to help lead the Nets to victory.

 Denver Nuggets (2021–2023)

-On August 12, 2021, Green signed with the Denver Nuggets.
-He made his debut for the team on October 20, scoring 13 points in a 110–98 win over the Phoenix Suns.
+On August 12, 2021, Green signed a two-year, $9 million contract with the Denver Nuggets.
+He made his Nuggets debut on October 20, scoring 13 points in a 110–98 victory over the Phoenix Suns.
 On January 15, 2022, Green logged a season-high 26 points, alongside three rebounds and four assists, in a 133–96 win over the Los Angeles Lakers.

 Green became an NBA champion when the Nuggets defeated the Miami Heat in five games in the 2023 NBA Finals.

-Second stint with Rockets (2023–present)
+Return to Houston (2023–2026)

-On July 7, 2023, Green signed with the Houston Rockets, returning to the franchise for a second stint.
+On July 7, 2023, Green signed a two-year, $16 million contract with the Houston Rockets, returning to the franchise for a second stint.

-On July 10, 2025, Green re-signed with the Rockets on a one-year contract.
+On July 10, 2025, Green re-signed with the Rockets on a one-year, minimum contract.

 Personal life

-Green got his nickname in 2009 after LeBron James compared him to "that uncle you used to play basketball with at the Y who will punish you down on the blocks and you get mad."
-He himself adopted the nickname as his Twitter handle.
+Green got the nickname "Uncle Jeff" in 2009 after LeBron James compared him to "that uncle you used to play basketball with at the Y who will punish you down on the blocks and you get mad."
+Green himself adopted the nickname as his Twitter handle.